Skip to content

 Check Dockerfile syntax and requirements.
 See Dockerfile Requirements.

-airbase deploy
+airbase container deploy

 Deploy your application to Airbase.